highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/14.creating-and-securing-your-domain/docs.md

 	![friends-list.png "Friends List"]
 	- A **localhost** user is a someone who is running Interface on the same machine where the server is hosted
 		- They do not need to be logged in to have different rights than other user types
-		- Localhost permissions override all other user permissions
+		- Localhost permissions override non-user-specific permissions
 	- A **logged-in** user is someone that is logged into their High Fidelity account while using Interface
 		*They do not need to be a friend or connection to have server rights*
+		- Permissions that are granted to a specific user override all other permissions
 	- **Groups** and **lists** can be made via the [groups registration page](https://highfidelity.com/user/groups)
 		- A **group** is a collection of people that voluntarily join
 		- A **list** is a collection of people to which a user is added automatically